Kabi4/Kabi4/README.md

 # Important NOTE
-   -The Above App May Have Crashed Due to expiry of database in Firebase as Test Database only last for 1 month Reach me if you want to see `Project Live` i will Reach back as soon as possible. :smiley:
+   - The Above App May Have Crashed Due to expiry of database in Firebase as Test Database only last for 1 month Reach me if you want to see `Project Live` i will Reach back as soon as possible. :smiley: